 She returned to nonfiction with Dog Man: An Uncommon Life on a Faraway Mountain (Penguin Press, March, 2008), the inspiring saga of a man and his wife in the snow country of Japan during World War II.
 As much about marriage as it is about dogs, Sherrill’s talent for provoking candid interviews, use of archival research, and instinct for narrative come together to create an entire world — village life in the mountains of Japan — that most Americans know little about.

-She lives in Massachusetts with her husband, writer, research scientist and entrepreneur William Powers, and their son Will, a junior at Harvard College.
-In addition to private collaborations and commissions, she has written two screenplays with Elsa Walsh.
+She lives in Massachusetts with her husband, writer, research scientist and entrepreneur William Powers, and their son Will, a senior at Harvard College.
+In addition to private collaborations and commissions, she has written screenplays with Elsa Walsh.
 Their first, Love Remains, about the intimate friendship between literary rivals Edith Wharton and Henry James, is currently in the hands of Suzann Ellis at Beacon Pictures.
 With Tokyo-based director John Williams, she adapted her book Dog Man for a Japanese feature film.
-The Gift House, her memoir about love, marriage and her volunteer job at the Orleans town dump, will be finished in 2020/2021.
+A collaboration with photographer Annie Leibovitz on her memoir will be finished in 2021.